-For private pension annuity benefits, this should be the member's retirement date.
+For private pension annuity benefits, this should normally be the member's retirement date.
+However, for annuity benefits purchased from an income drawdown policy, the date of the annuity purchase should be recorded.

 For bulk purchase annuities, offices should provide the date they wrote the underlying bulk purchase annuity.